tapparoo/MCVFilmSite/README.md

 contains 1000 films.
 Searches are made by ID or keyword and users will be shown details of the selected movie.

+Users can now also:
+- Add a new film to the database
+- Delete a new film from the database
+- Save changes to any film

 ### Topics/Technologies
 - Spring MVC
   - JavaServer Pages (JSPs), Java Standard Tag Library (JSTL), Post/Redirect/Get (PRG)